cobbler/cobbler.github.io/_dynamic/manuals/developer/1_-_Patch-process.md

 -   keep things simple -- make sure everyone can read and     understand your code -- avoid "magic" such as very complex list comprehensions.
 The audience for Cobbler     includes folks with a wide range of programming skills and this is not the place to show off
--   use modules that are available in EPEL or the base OS, therwise they have to be packaged with the app, which usually runs afoul of distribution packaging guidelines
+-   use modules that are available in EPEL or the base OS, otherwise they have to be packaged with the app, which usually runs afoul of distribution packaging guidelines
--   at least for now we have to support Python 2.3 for Cobbler and Python 2.2 for koan, so stay away from metaclasses and fancy stuff :).
-(We should discuss dropping support for these soon)
+-   at least for now we have to support Python 2.6 for Cobbler and Python 2.2 for koan, so stay away from metaclasses and fancy stuff :).

 You're also welcome to hang out in \#cobbler and
 \#cobbler-devel on irc.freenode.net, as there are folks around to